Last Updated: 05.05.26

 Finally, ventilation is very important in any bathroom, so getting it right in your new wet room should be a top priority.

-A lack of ventilation can lead to mould and other bacteria forming, and with how wet rooms are designed, it’s really important to ensure every area that comes in to contact with moisture is well ventilated.
+A lack of ventilation can lead to mould and other bacteria forming and given how wet rooms are designed, it’s really important to ensure every area that comes into contact with moisture is well ventilated.

-If you are planning on installing a mobility bathroom in your property, why not take advantage of our free home survey service.
-Simply call us today on 0151 525 3610 and we will take care of everything else!
+If you are planning to install a mobility wet room on your property, why not take advantage of our free home survey service?